-The Church of St John the Baptist, has been a centre for prayer and worship in Wimbledon for nearly 140 years.
+The Church of St John the Baptist, has been a centre for prayer and worship in Wimbledon for over 140 years.
 It was built to serve the growing population of the area, and consecrated on All Souls’ Day, 1875 by the Bishop of London.

 In the mid-19th century the arrival of the railway and the consequent expansion of housing south of the Ridgway created a demand for a new church.
 The land for the Church was acquired for £20 in 1867 and architects submitted their plans, which were to cost no more than £6000.
 However, insufficient funds were raised and a temporary ‘iron Church’ was purchased from St John’s, Battersea for £1,200.
 Made of corrugated iron on brick foundations, and seating 500, it came complete with altar and font, “illuminated texts all over the windows and two seraphs to each entrance”.